sriharshakunda/orin-nano-utils/readme.md

 Supports JetPack **5.1.1 / 5.1.2** and **6.0 / 6.1 / 6.2** lines, installs **cuSPARSELt** first when required, and validates the install.

 ## What this repo contains
-- `install_cusparselt.sh` – robust cuSPARSELt installer for Jetson
   - `install_pytorch_jetson.sh` – interactive PyTorch installer that:
   - asks for your **JetPack** code (`511`, `512`, `60`, `61`, `62`)
   - selects a **sane default wheel URL** you can override
   - installs **cuSPARSELt** first for JP ≥ 6.0